Angela-geek/Angela-geek/README.md

 ### 🌍 About Me
-- 🎓 Recent high school graduate
+- 🎓 Recent high school graduate.
-- ⚙️ Founder of **GreenTech Rwanda**, addressing:
-  - Weather forecasting & farming techniques
-  - Waste management & recycling
-  - Rural access to electricity
-- 💚 Working on **Black Solution Firm**, turning waste into artificial charcoal
 - 🧠 Always learning about sustainable engineering and AI for good